ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 #### Delete the Azure Pipelines environment

 The first step in the PowerShell script is to delete the Azure Pipelines environment.
 There are no Azure Pipeline tasks at the moment to do this.
 Since we've already been using the `AzureCLI` task we're going to use the [Azure DevOps extension for Azure CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops).
-To my suprise it's already pre-installed when using the `AzureCLI` task.
+To my suprise it was already pre-installed when using the `AzureCLI` task.

 Here's the code to remove an environment from Azure DevOps.
-Credits go to Colin Dembovsky for his excellent post [az devops cli like a boss](https://www.colinsalmcorner.com/az-devops-like-a-boss/#example-8-creating-and-deleting-yml-environments-using-invoke).
+Credits go to Colin Dembovsky for his post [az devops cli like a boss](https://www.colinsalmcorner.com/az-devops-like-a-boss/#example-8-creating-and-deleting-yml-environments-using-invoke).

 ```powershell
 "$(token)" | az devops login --organization "$(System.CollectionUri)"